Bhargava1424/Bhargava1424/README.md

 - 🌱 I'm learning advanced software architecture and machine learning
 - 👯 I'm looking to collaborate on innovative projects and internships
 - 🎯 2024 Goals: Contribute more to Open Source projects and expand my professional network
+- 🤝 I'm actively seeking opportunities to contribute to meaningful open-source projects

 ## 🛠️ Skills & Technologies